t348575/py-kvcache/README.md

 </p>

 <p align="center">
-  py-kvcache is a python KV cache offloading engine for vLLM, designed to be used with a storage interface supporting direct I/O with `io_uring`.
-It implements vLLM's `OffloadingConnector` and stores KV blocks as immutable, hash-addressed files on a filesystem shared by the participating workers.
+  py-kvcache is a python KV cache offloading engine for vLLM, designed to be used with a storage interface supporting direct I/O with iouring.
+It implements vLLM's OffloadingConnector and stores KV blocks as immutable, hash-addressed files on a filesystem shared by the participating workers.
 </p>

 **The project is meant for experimentation**.